Fulton County Library System: Black Atlantans and the public library

 When the Carnegie Library opened in 1902, blacks were excluded from the library.
 Activist W. E. B. Du Bois led an unsuccessful campaign for black representation and equal use of the library, or at the very least a branch library for blacks, but the library board rebuffed his efforts.
 Carnegie had offered funds for a black branch library, but the library system did not use the money until 1921 when Tommie Dora Barker, the Director of the Carnegie Library School, opened the Auburn Avenue Branch Library, the first branch library for blacks, in the Sweet Auburn neighborhood.
 During segregation two other libraries were opened for the use of blacks.
+After opening its first branches for African Americans in the 1920's the APL began to employ black female librarians like Annie L. McPheeters.
 In 1959, Irene Dobbs Jackson, the mother of future Atlanta mayor Maynard Jackson requested a library card for the central library.
-After days of public furor, the library board voted to allow blacks full access to the library on 19 May 1959.
+After days of public furor, the library board voted to allow blacks full access to the library on May 19, 1959.
 Between 1966 and 1973 the library staff was desegregated.